 Utah Medical Products May Find It Hard To Grow The Dividend

-Investors who have held shares in the company for the past few years will be happy with the dividend income they have received.
+Some investors will be chomping at the bit to buy some of the company's stock based on its dividend history.
 However, Utah Medical Products has only grown its earnings per share at 4.6% per annum over the past five years.
-While EPS growth is quite low, Utah Medical Products has the option to increase the payout ratio to return more cash to shareholders.
+If Utah Medical Products is struggling to find viable investments, it always has the option to increase its payout ratio to pay more to shareholders.

 We Really Like Utah Medical Products' Dividend